NicholasGraalum/CS362-Project/documentation/reports/week9.md

 #### Overview:

 #### Aaryan:
+- Fixed bug in creating an account
+- Completed functionality for logging out
+- Made test cases for creating an account and logging out
+-
 #### Andrew:
 - Worked on small features and fixing bugs
 - Added feature so that closest store is updated when creating an account